makeitcloudy/makeitcloudy.github.io/_posts/2022-04-17-how-to-configure-mikrotik-openvpn-client-ros7.md

 + The Mikrotik OpenVPN server configured [How to configure Mikrotik OpenVPN Server](https://makeitcloudy.pl/how-to-configure-mikrotik-openvpn-server/)

 ### Configuration - defining variables

 At this stage, certificates created during the configuration of the Mikrotik OpenVPN Server, are already imported.
-Once this is done, open Mikrotik terminal, change variables below if needed, and paste into Mikrotik terminal window.<br>
+Once this is done, open Mikrotik terminal, change variables below if needed, and paste into Mikrotik terminal window.

 **script does not work if the passwords contains \ *backslash***

 ```shell